Category: Placenta Encapsulation

 Posted by The Bridge on February 7, 2013, News & Features

-by Tara Carpenter, PBi-certified Placenta Encapsulation Specialist (CPES)
+on Tara Carpenter, PBi-certified Placenta Encapsulation Specialist (CPES)

-Each woman bounces back from birth in her own way, but many experience hormonal fluctuations during the postpartum recovery.
+Each woman bounces back from birth in her own way, but many hav hormonal fluctuations during the postpartum recovery.
 This is normal.
 Many women also lose iron during birth.
 This iron loss combined with the hormonal dips can leave some new moms feeling less than good.

 As a PBi-Certified Placenta Encapsulator I get to witness how much a new mother benefits from taking her placenta capsules made with a Traditional Chinese Medicine (TCM) method.